BottleFish326/notes/docs/mathematics/poissonEquation/index.md

 \end{aligned}
 $$

-That is, *v* is a solution of Poisson's equation!
+That is, $v$ is a solution of Poisson's equation!
 Of course, this set of equalities above is entirely formal.
 We have not prove anything yet.
 However, we have motivated a solution formula for Poisson's equation from a solution to (3.2).
 We now return to using the radial solution (3.1) to find a solution of (3.2).

 Define the function $\Phi$ as follows.
 For $|x| \neq 0$, let